 Many of these deaths have been attributed to addiction rates skyrocketing amongst the availability of these drugs.
 CBD may be the one thing that could reverse this trend.

 While you can develop a tolerance to using CBD, slowly needing to increase dosage as your endocannabinoid system become ‘used’ to it, CBD doesn’t lead the body into developing any sort of dependence.
 As of yet, no research done yet has shown CBD to carry any withdrawal symptoms.

-CBD is also non-psychoactive, which means it doesn’t have any active mental effects.
+The biggest concern among most people is they think; Can you get high off CBD oil?
+No, CBD is also non-psychoactive, which means it doesn’t have any active mental effects.
 This is much different than the aforementioned prescriptions, which are all strongly psychoactive.
 CBD can’t be used an as escape from distress in the same sense other drugs can be, and thus isn’t psychologically addicting either.
-Learn more about what using CBD Feels like.

 How Addictions Work